TheOverfloater/pathos-public/FAQ.md

 more features to Pathos.

 # Question 10)
->My facially animated models look strange after the latest model, with their faces
+>My facially animated models look strange after the latest update, with their faces
 >looking all weird and having the wrong vertices move.
 What is causing this?

 The engine in the July update had the facial flex vertex limit raised, which breaks